NovemberJuliett/cosmos/README.md

 This script sends pictures to the Telegram channel.

 ## How to launch:

-At first create your bot with the help of @BotFather (you can find it in Telegram).
-Then create a new channel and make your bot the admin in it.

 If you run the script without any arguments, it will send a random picture to your channel.